Interactive Scoring for Games

 In 2017, Michael's latest game Walden, A Game is being released on Playstation, PC, and Mac.
 Walden, A Game is a first person simulation of the life of American philosopher Henry David Thoreau during his experiment in self-reliant living at Walden Pond.
 Michael was the audio director of the project contributing all sound effects and music for the game developed by the USC Game Innovation Lab in cooperation with the National Endowment of the Humanities.
 Read Less

-When taken for credit, Interactive Scoring for Games can be applied towards these associated programs:
+When taken for credit, Interactive Scoring for Games can be applied towards the completion of these related programs: